openfun/marsha/UPGRADE.md

 ## 3.0.0 to 3.1.0

+### After switching

+- If before deploying you've added the `AWSLambdaRole` policy to your AWS user, you may now safely remove it.

 ### Before deploying

 - new setting `AWS_BASE_NAME`.
 The value should be the terraform workspace name used to deploy